4.8 on

 While travel in your camper van can be freeing, it can also be risky and it’s best to be ready.
 This blog post by Muse & Co Outdoors talks about ways that you can be ready for any issue while on the open road.

 What gear might you want to carry with you?
 Where can you camp by the rules?
 Do you have a backup plan?
 All of these questions are covered in Muse & Co’s blog post.
+For example, National Park Service camping regulations outline where you can legally stay on federal lands, which is useful context as you plan overnight parking and boondocking spots.

 Insurance and Safety Van Build Tools You Shouldn’t Skip Safety, Wiring, and Insulation Van Build Guides You Shouldn’t Skip